datacarpentry/image-processing/_episodes/07-thresholding.md

 thresholding to an image.
 Thresholding is a type of *image segmentation*, where we change the pixels of an image to make the image easier to analyze.
-In thresholding, we convert an image from color or grayscale into a *binary image*, i.e., one that is simply black and white.
+In thresholding, we convert an image from colour or grayscale into a *binary image*, i.e., one that is simply black and white.
 Most frequently,
 we use thresholding as a way to select areas of interest of an image,